|

 Castle Rock Hostel

 Castle Rock Hostel is in the heart of Edinburgh’s Old Town, keeping you close to all the action!
-From the entrance of this 19th century building, you have a stunning view of Edinburgh Castle.
-A one-minute walk up the Castle Wynd Close lands you at The Scotch Whisky Experience and the Castle Promenade.
-Castle Rock Hotel is also just above the Grassmarket, a premiere shopping hub as well as endless restaurants and pubs along the ancient cobblestone streets.
+From the entrance of this 19th-century building, you have a stunning view of Edinburgh Castle.

-Castle Rock may be a hostel but it is not lacking amenities.
-With dorms from 4 to 10 beds from ÂŁ11 ($14 USD) per person and private rooms available from ÂŁ45 ($57 USD), you can also take advantage of the multiple lounges and a full kitchen at your disposal.
-Bathrooms are communal but there are plenty available.
-Breakfast is available for ÂŁ1.50, with vegan options offered.
+Bathrooms are communal, but there are plenty available.
+Breakfast is available for £1.50, with vegan options offered.
 When your feet get tired from exploring, put them up in the groove lounge or borrow a book from the free book exchange.

-There simply is no better place to stay in Edinburgh that offers a better combination of location, cost and amenities!
+There simply is no better place to stay in Edinburgh that offers a better combination of location, cost, and amenities!

 Recommended by Tanya Ott from Global Bakes.
 Be sure to check out her post on 15 Scottish Foods to Try if you’re visiting Edinburgh!